Neighbor-Z/NBUClassTableTool/README.md

 A SwiftUI rewrite of the NBU course table to ICS calendar file tool.

+By utilizing native development libraries and the powerful SwiftUI framework, the macOS version is designed to be more focused and more efficient, keeping its core functionality while delivering platform-specific unique experience.

 ## Features

 - Modern SwiftUI interface with dark mode support